carlopacioni/vortexR/README.md

 ## Citation
 If you use `vortexR`, please cite:
-Pacioni, C., and Mayer, F. (in prep). vortexR: an R package for post Vortex simulation analysis.
+Pacioni, C., and Mayer, F. (2017). vortexR: an R package for post Vortex simulation analysis.